The hidden side of scalar-triplet models with spontaneous CP violation: Introduction

 \section{Introduction}

 With the discovery of the Higgs boson by the ATLAS and CMS Collaborations~\cite{Aad:2012tfa,Chatrchyan:2012xdj} at the Large Hadron Collider (LHC), the particle content of the Standard Model (SM) has been confirmed.
-Though the SM is in remarkable agreement with most experimental data delivered so far, there are still important questions which remain unanswered within the standard theory: among others, the origin of fermion masses; the observed matter--antimatter asymmetry; the existence of dark matter; and even the recent confirmation of a 4.2$\sigma$ discrepancy on the muon anomalous magnetic moment.
-There is a plethora of SM extensions which provide answers for one or several of these questions, some of them relying on enlarging the SM field content with extra spin-zero fields.
+Though the SM is in remarkable agreement with most experimental data delivered so far, there are still important questions which remain unanswered within the standard theory: among others, the origin of fermion masses; the observed matter--antimatter asymmetry; the existence of dark matter; and even the recent confirmation of a 4.2$\sigma$ discrepancy on the muon anomalous magnetic moment~\cite{Muong-2:2021ojo,Muong-2:2006rrc}.
+There is a plethora of SM extensions~\footnote{In this work we will only consider renormalisable extensions of the SM.
+Different conclusions, of course, could be reached if one were to consider effective interactions stemming from operators of dimensions higher than four.} which provide answers for one or several of these questions, some of them relying on enlarging the SM field content with extra spin-zero fields.
 Popular models include scalar gauge singlets~\cite{McDonald:1993ex,Barger:2008jx}, or a second scalar doublet, yielding the two Higgs Doublet Model (2HDM), first introduced by T.~D.~Lee in 1973~\cite{Lee:1973iz}.
-In both cases, spontaneous CP violation (SCPV) may be realized, suitable dark-matter candidates are provided, and the dynamics of the first-order electroweak phase transition may be altered.
+In both cases, spontaneous CP violation (SCPV) may be realized, suitable dark-matter candidates are provided, and the dynamics of the first-order electroweak phase transition may be altered~\cite{Turok:1990,Turok:1991,McDonald:1994,Cline:1996,Bohdan:2018}.
+SCPV is appealing for several reasons, one of which is the possibility of explaining the matter-antimatter asymmetry via a mechanism of spontaneous symmetry breaking, thus with the same kind of mechanism which explains the fact that the electroweak gauge bosons are massive.
 Another scenario much studied in the literature is the scalar-triplet model where the usual hypercharge $Y = 1$ SM Higgs doublet is complemented with a scalar SU(2) triplet with hypercharge $Y = 2$~\cite{Konetschny:1977bn}.
 The main motivation for considering such possibility is that small neutrino masses may be generated via the type-II seesaw mechanism~\cite{Mohapatra:1979ia,Magg:1980ut,Cheng:1980qt,Schechter:1980gr,Lazarides:1980nt}.
 Although some versions of the model can also accommodate dark matter candidates~\cite{Kanemura:2012rj}, SCPV is not possible in the case with only one triplet.
 The possibility of dynamical CP violation triggered by complex vacuum expectation values (VEVs) of neutral scalar-triplet components is interesting in the sense that such CP-violating effects can, in principle, be communicated to the lepton sector via Yukawa interactions.
 This would, for instance, lead to a connection between Dirac and Majorana leptonic CP violation (for a review see Ref.~\cite{Branco:2011zb}) and the fundamental properties of the vacuum~\cite{Branco:2012vs}.
 In more elaborated scenarios, relations can also be established with the problem of the matter-antimatter asymmetry in the Universe in the context of leptogenesis induced by heavy triplet decays into leptons~\cite{Ma:1998dx,Felipe:2013kk}.